Mary Markley Hall

 View looking West on E. Medical Center Drive.
 Mary Markley Hall is on the left along with the School of Public Health (partially blocked by trees).
 A parking garage for the University of Michigan Hospital is visible on the right, and Alice Loyd Hall is visible at the end of E. Medical Center Drive.

-Mary Markley Hall (Markley) is a residence hall operated by the University of Michigan University Housing in Ann Arbor.
+Mary Markley Hall is a residence hall operated by the University of Michigan University Housing in Ann Arbor.

 Hall profile

 Markley houses approximately 1,180 students, 505 of which are female and 675 of which are male - 100% first-year students excluding the Resident Advisors.
 Markley is home to University Housing's First Year Experience Program (FYE).
 The Resident Staff consist of: 3 Residence Hall Directors, 1 Community Center Manager, 33 Resident Advisors, 5 Community Assistants, 2 Diversity Peer Educators (DPE), and, formerly, 1 Peer Academic Success Specialist (PASS).
 It is allocated 4 Michigan RHA representatives, 2 each from the Hall and Multicultural councils.

 Markley Hall is a coeducational residence hall with an H-shaped floor plan consisting of four wings.
 Markley is co-ed by hall, with the exception of one hall which is co-ed by room.
 Halls are named in honor of significant women and men.